The Legend of Cú Chulainn

 0

 Setanta had shown superhuman abilities of magic, poetry, wisdom and warfare ever since he was a child.
-Setanta enjoyed his childhood, playing the ancient Irish game of hurling with his friends, but he longed to join the Red Branch Knights army of Ulster.
+Setanta enjoyed his childhood, playing the ancient Irish game of hurling with his friends.
+But he longed to join the Red Branch Knights army of Ulster.
 His mother and father thought he was too young, but this did not stop Setanta.
 One night, while his mother and father slept, Setanta left home on his own and set off for King Conor of Ulster’s castle, taking his trusty hurling stick and ball with him.

 Setanta arrived, unaware that the ferocious guard-dog was lurking.
 The dog leapt out at Setanta, who immediately took his trusty hurl and ball and hit the wolfhound directly in the throat, killing him instantly.